-Airbus India MD: Pratt & Whitney engine issue has affected our deliveries
+Airbus India president: Pratt & Whitney engine issue has affected our deliveries

 With its products like A320, A320neo (new engine option) and A321 aircraft already well placed in the Indian market, the aircraft maker expects the next phase of growth for Indian airlines to come from international as well as domestic routes, using its already serving aircraft and new ones like wide bodied A330, A350 and A380.

-Airbus India’s managing director Srinivasan Dwarakanath feels that a large number of Indians, who don’t yet fly, will take to the skies, courtesy the government’s Regional Connectivity Scheme (RCS) that aims to link smaller towns and cities with air connectivity.
+Srinivasan Dwarakanath, president, Airbus Division India, feels that a large number of Indians, who don’t yet fly, will take to the skies, courtesy the government’s Regional Connectivity Scheme (RCS) that aims to link smaller towns and cities with air connectivity.

 Airbus is also working closely with various regulators on the Pratt & Whitney engine issue that has grounded several Airbus A320neo aircraft, powered by engines from Pratt & Whitney, and has affected the delivery schedule of the aircraft manufacturer.